-Poet Martha Silano: Ever since I found out about the amazing Broadsided, I’ve wished I might someday write a poem worthy of publication.
+Poet Martha Silano: Ever since I found out about the amazing Broadsided, I’ve been wishing to someday write a poem worthy of publication there.
 When I discovered they were providing prompts for a series about home, I got excited.
 As instructed, I went around my house gathering words for a cento.
 I wasn’t sure I could pull off a sonnet, but the muses rallied for me.
 There was no way I wasn’t going to submit it!

 What drew you, artistically, to respond to this poem?